SuperOfficeDocs/superoffice-docs/user-guide/en/request/category/index.md

 Typically, the higher-level categories will correspond to the organisation's departments, while subcategories will correspond to areas of responsibility and/or logical structures within a department.
 Subcategories could also be the products that the company sells.

-An example might be to have the main categories of User Support, Development, Sales and Invoicing - and subcategories in these for each of the products that are sold.
+For example, main categories for User Support, Development, Sales and Invoicing - and subcategories in these for each of the products that are sold.

 > [!NOTE]
 > The term **category** is also used for company categories.
 See [Lists][3].